p-park6/LA-HOLC-grade-inequality/README.md

 ## What this notebook covers
 -  Creating maps from the `tmap` package
--  Analysis of the dataset by finding percentages and amounts
+-  Analysis of the dataset by finding percentages and amounts relating to redlining communities
 -  Creating a bar graph to visualize results